JAWAHAR-SHREE-RAM/INF502/Assingment1.md

 @@ -0,0 +1 @@
 +# Another file that will receive a line of code... at least.

+When a Git repository is first established, a branch will automatically be created.
+The master branch is the default branch.
+A Git repository allows for the creation of numerous additional branches.
+The branch that has code in production is called master.
+In due course, all development code is merged into master.
+A variety of supporting branches are used during the development cycle, and then they are all merged into the master.

 ```

 4. Write a command sequence to merge the non-master branch into `master`.